misbahulhoq/L2-A1/README.md

 # What are some differences between interfaces and types in TypeScript?

-type can be used for both primitives and objects.
+### type can be used for both primitives and non-primitives.

 ```ts
 // used for primitive data types.